EricaC623/Erica/README.md

-The rise of mercantilism in the 18th century led to increased government intervention in the economy, including tariffs, subsidies, and trade monopolies aimed at promoting national wealth and power.
+The rise of coffeehouses and salons in Europe during the 18th century provided spaces for intellectual exchange, networking, and business transactions, influencing economic and cultural trends.